trinodb/trino/docs/src/main/sphinx/connector/iceberg.rst

     - Description
   * - ``path``
     - ``varchar``
-    - The manifest file location
+    - The manifest file location.
   * - ``length``
     - ``bigint``
-    - The manifest file length
+    - The manifest file length.
   * - ``partition_spec_id``
     - ``integer``
-    - The identifier for the partition specification used to write the manifest file
+    - The identifier for the partition specification used to write the manifest file.
   * - ``added_snapshot_id``
     - ``bigint``
-    - The identifier of the snapshot during which this manifest entry has been added
+    - The identifier of the snapshot during which this manifest entry has been added.
   * - ``added_data_files_count``
     - ``integer``
-    - The number of data files with status ``ADDED`` in the manifest file
+    - The number of data files with status ``ADDED`` in the manifest file.
   * - ``added_rows_count``
     - ``bigint``
     - The total number of rows in all data files with status ``ADDED`` in the manifest file.
   * - ``existing_data_files_count``
     - ``integer``
-    - The number of data files with status ``EXISTING`` in the manifest file
+    - The number of data files with status ``EXISTING`` in the manifest file.
   * - ``existing_rows_count``
     - ``bigint``
     - The total number of rows in all data files with status ``EXISTING`` in the manifest file.
   * - ``deleted_data_files_count``
     - ``integer``
-    - The number of data files with status ``DELETED`` in the manifest file
+    - The number of data files with status ``DELETED`` in the manifest file.
   * - ``deleted_rows_count``
     - ``bigint``
     - The total number of rows in all data files with status ``DELETED`` in the manifest file.
   * - ``partitions``
     - ``array(row(contains_null boolean, contains_nan boolean, lower_bound varchar, upper_bound varchar))``
-    - Partition range metadata
+    - Partition range metadata.

 ``$partitions`` table
 ~~~~~~~~~~~~~~~~~~~~~